daking24/daking24/README.md

 ⚡ Here are some of the technologies I'm proficient in:

-- HTML
+- PHP
-- CSS
+- Laravel Framework
 - JavaScript
-- Python
-- PHP
-- Shell scripting
-- C
+- Node.js
-- C#
+- Golang

 Feel free to explore my repositories to get a glimpse of my projects and coding style.
 I'm always open to collaboration and eager to contribute to exciting ventures.
 If you have any questions or would like to discuss potential opportunities, feel free to reach out to me.